top of page

 • 10-day permit process – far quicker than the standard process, which can drag on for months.

-• No advertising or objections – the application isn’t put on public notice, so no neighbour disputes stalling things.
+• No advertising or objections – the application isn’t put on public notice, so no neighbour disputes stall things.

 • Preset information & decision criteria – both what you need to submit and what council can assess are locked in from the start.